CURRICULUMSuccess For All

 At Anchorsholme Academy, FFT Success for All (SFA) is the vehicle for our teaching of Phonics and Reading.
 FFT Success for All Phonics is a complete systematic synthetic phonics (SSP) programme that has been validated by the Department for Education.

-At the heart of SfA are the Co-operative Learning standards.
-Pupils work in their teams and are rewarded for their efforts in each of these standards :-
+At the heart of SFA is a set of Co-operative Learning standards.
+Pupils work in pairs and teams and are rewarded for developing and demonstrating each of these standards :-

-Success For All (SFA) is a programme for teaching reading, writing, speaking and listening from Foundation Classes to Year 6.
-It initially lays strong foundations in both oracy and literacy starting with Foundation Stage pupils and moving on to provide systematic teaching throughout the primary years (1-6).
-The programme is based on research and is proven to raise standards in reading and writing.
-SFA provides a wide range of opportunities for children to explore and develop phonic knowledge and comprehension strategies, develop vocabulary and spelling, improve grammatical awareness, analyse whole texts and develop writing in a wide range of genres.
+Success For All (SFA) is a programme for teaching phonics and reading from Foundation Classes to Year 6.
+It lays strong foundations in oracy and literacy starting with Foundation Stage pupils and continues to provide systematic teaching of phonics and reading throughout the primary years (1-6).
+The programme is based on research and is proven to raise standards in reading.

-- Pupils in Years 3 – 5 have a 90 minute SFA lesson five days a week focusing on reading comprehension, application of skills and extended writing.
-They generally work in Wings groups though, where children may need additional support, they may continue to be supported through Roots activities.
+Pupils in Years 3 – 5 have a 30 minute SFA lesson five days a week focusing on reading comprehension.
+Where children may need additional support, they continue to be supported through SFA phonics and Roots reading activities.

-- Pupils in Year 6 have a 90 minute SFA lesson five days a week.
-They will start with Wings activities and will move on to Revision modules as the year progresses.
+Pupils in Year 6 continue the 30 minute lesson five days a week and move on to revision modules as the year progresses.
 Some may also move on to Quest modules.

 Reading at School

 At Anchorsholme, we want our children to become enthusiastic, engaged readers with a lifelong love of books and literature.